 The answer is both Yes and No. It actually depends on how the app is coded.
 There are apps that can be opened in as many windows as you want.
 Then there are apps that won’t open another instance no matter how much you try.
-One such modern app in Windows 10 is Microsoft Edge.
+One such modern app in Windows 10 is Microsoft Edge Legacy.
 I tried to open the second instance of the app, but it won’t open.
 It just flashes the current window when I try to open another instance of Edge.
 But coming to Internet Explorer, it is easy to open second, third, and more windows.
 The same applies to some modern apps like Calculator, etc. Check how to open multiple instances of Windows Store apps in Windows 10.

-Can you open multiple instances of Windows Store apps?
+Open multiple instances of Windows Store apps

 Why can’t some Store Apps open second instances in Windows 10